-Washington, D.C., February 24, 2020 – The Association of American Veterinary Medical Colleges (AAVMC) has named Dr. Glen Hoffsis from the Lincoln Memorial College of Veterinary Medicine as the recipient of the 2020 Senator John Melcher, DVM Leadership in Public Policy Award.
+Washington, D.C., February 24, 2020 – The American Association of Veterinary Medical Colleges (AAVMC) has named Dr. Glen Hoffsis from the Lincoln Memorial College of Veterinary Medicine as the recipient of the 2020 Senator John Melcher, DVM Leadership in Public Policy Award.
 The award is sponsored by The Animal Policy Group.

 The award, established in 2007, is presented to current or former faculty, staff, or students at an AAVMC member institution to recognize leadership in public policy that advances veterinary medical education and success in advocating for veterinary medical education on a national or international scale.

 “Every day, educators and researchers at our member institutions make outstanding contributions to academic veterinary medicine that inspire others, contribute to medical breakthroughs and work to educate upcoming generations of veterinarians,” said AAVMC Chief Executive Officer Dr. Andrew T. Maccabe.
 “We are pleased to honor these extraordinary individuals through our awards program and look forward to recognizing their achievements during our 2020 annual conference.”

 Dr. Glen Hoffsis’ many years of leadership within academic veterinary medicine include more than 20 years of experience as the dean of three veterinary medical colleges.
 He was founding dean of the Lincoln Memorial University (LMU) College of Veterinary Medicine, where he currently serves as special assistant to LMU’s president.
 Previously, he served as dean of the University of Florida College of Veterinary Medicine and of The Ohio State University College of Veterinary Medicine.